Suavemente: Chart history

-The album remained atop the US Tropical Albums chart for seven consecutive weeks after its release.
+The album remained atop the U.S. Tropical Albums chart for seven consecutive weeks after its release.
 It began sliding down the chart, but remained near the top.
 Suavemente returned to the top of the Tropical Albums chart after twelve weeks behind the Dance with Me soundtrack.
 The following week it sold 4,000 copies, remaining at number one.
 In the album's fourth consecutive week atop the chart, it sold 6,500 copies.
 During its fifth straight week atop the Tropical Albums chart, it sold 6,000 copies, down 16 percent.
 Suavemente ended 1998 as the fourth-bestselling tropical-music album.
 In its ninth consecutive week atop the Tropical Albums chart the album sold 7,000 copies, down 17 percent from the previous week.
 The following week, its tenth consecutive at number one, it sold 7,500 copies (up seven percent).
 For the week ending February 6, 1999, although sales of Suavemente dipped 13 percent to 6,500 copies the album remained atop the chart.
-On the February 27, 1999 chart, album sales increased by 67 percent.
+On the February 27, 1999, chart, album sales increased by 67 percent.
 The following week sales decreased 30 percent to 7,000 copies, but Suavemente remained atop the Tropical Albums chart for its fourteenth straight week.

-The album debuted at number 43 on the US Billboard Heatseekers Albums chart for the week ending May 2, 1998; the following week, it rose to number 39.
+The album debuted at number 43 on the U.S. Billboard Heatseekers Albums chart for the week ending May 2, 1998; the following week, it rose to number 39.
 For the week ending May 16, the album jumped to number 13; the following week, it rose to number nine.
 In subsequent weeks, the album continued to rise up the chart; for the week ending June 13, it was number five.